Wahoo! Nintendo announces special Super Mario editions of Monopoly and Jenga

 With 2020 marking the 35th anniversary since Super Mario first released back in 1985, these special edition games are such a delightful and nostalgic way of celebrating the iconic series.

 Looking for more tabletop goodness?
 Here's our pick of the best classic board games.
-Or check out our review of Mario's latest adventure with Paper Mario: The Origami King below.
+Or you can check out our review of Mario's latest adventure, Paper Mario: The Origami King.